robert-solomon12/IoT-Home-Automation-Project/README.md

 # IoT Home Automation Project

 # Proposal
 Until now there have been many videos roaming around about IoT Smart-Home Devices controlling Appliances around the house and it caught my attention.
 Therefore I wanted to design my own simulation of a Smart IoT Device in use for Home Automation.
 There have also been several tutorial videos regarding controlling appliances over internet.
-And for that Blynk has been a preference as it was easy to use and user friendly also according to some research.
+And for that Blynk has been my preference as it was easy to use and user friendly also according to some research.
 But all those things were based on internet.
 That means we can control appliances only when we have proper internet connection otherwise that wont work at all.

 The Project that I'm going to propose is a Home Automation Based Lamp accompanied with a Relay over a Server using a Raspberry Pi & Blynk App.
 I’m also going to be using a PIR Sensor.
 Code for this project will be written in Javascript and Python and will be uploaded on my GitHub in due course.

 # Components Required:
-•	Raspberry Pi 3B board
+- Raspberry Pi 3B board
-•	SD Card
+-	SD Card
-•	Raspbian Operating System
+-	Raspbian Operating System
-•	1 x 5V Relays
+-	1 x 5V Relays
-•	1 x Lamp
+-	1 x Lamp
-•	2 x Resistors 150 to 220 ohms <br>(Optional)</br>
+-	2 x Resistors 150 to 220 ohms <br>(Optional)</br>
-•	2 x Different Color LEDs <br>(Optional)</br>
+-	2 x Different Color LEDs <br>(Optional)</br>
-• Alarm Speaker
+- Alarm Speaker
-•	Wi-Fi
+-	Wi-Fi
-•	PIR Motion Sensor
+-	PIR Motion Sensor
-•	Smartphone Device
+-	Smartphone Device
-• Breadboard <br>(Optional)</br>
+- Breadboard <br>(Optional)</br>
-•	Jumper Wires
+-	Jumper Wires
-•	Raspberry Pi 3 Model B
+-	Raspberry Pi 3 Model B
-•	Blynk Application
+-	Blynk Application

 <b>Please refer to my Project Analysis in the </b>[HAS Project Analysis Folder](https://github.com/EazyRob97/IoT-Home-Automation-Project/blob/master/HAS%20Project%20Analysis/IoT%20Project%20Analysis%20(HOME%20AUTOMATED%20LAMP).pdf)<b> to get a clearer context of this Project.</b>.